mc08662/mc08662.github.io/pojects.md

 This project consists of numerical simulations of incompressible pulsatile flow through a model aorta to study vorticity structures and shear stress on the walls, to assist the calibration of a novel wall shear stress measurement technique, tailored for aortic flows.
 The flow as in transitional regime with the Reynolds number ranging from few hundreds to few thousands, and therefore the turbulence was not fully developed, prohibiting the use of RANS approach.
 This project was carried out in collaboration with an experimental team of CITY, who developed the measurement technique, and resulted in the composition of a scientific article, which is now in process of being submitted for publication.

+#### Website development
+at _CITY, University of London_, 2015-2018

+Apart from the research works, as a member of _CaFE ITN_,  I had taken on the responsibility of set up and maintenance of the project's website [cafe-project.eu](http://cafe-project.eu/) (the site now is inactive and archived).
+I used _Wordpress_ platform, as well as my elementary skills on `html` and `css`.
+I also built the websites for two other similar ITN research projects coordinated by our laboratory, [HAOS ITN](http://haos-itn.eu/) and [IPPAD ITN](http://ippad-itn.eu/) (still active), and the websites of the annual international workshop on cavitation organised by our team in CITY, IICR2016 and [IICR2017](http://iicr2017.net/).

 #### Hybridization of experimental and computational flow data
 at _ONERA, The French Aerospace Lab_, 2014